-Try out Lora’s recipe for coconut-roasted broccoli below (featuring olive oil, salt, citrus, and a knife!), and enter the giveaway to win your own copy of Veggies for Carnivores.
+Try out Lora’s recipe for coconut-roasted broccoli below (featuring olive oil, salt, citrus, and a knife!), and see how easy it is to incorporate her building blocks into your regular cooking repertoire.

 - 1 tablespoon olive oil

-Preheat the oven to 375 degrees F. Line a rimmed baking sheet with parchment paper or a Silpat liner, if desired.
+- Preheat the oven to 375 degrees F and line a rimmed baking sheet with parchment paper or a Silpat liner.

-Toss the broccoli on the baking sheet with the coconut oil, olive oil, and lime zest.
-Sprinkle with salt and pepper.
+- In a large bowl, stir the broccoli with the coconut oil, olive oil, and lime zest.

-Roast for 30-40 minutes, scraping up and tossing the broccoli with a spatula every 15 minutes or so, until the broccoli is crispy and caramelized in spots.
+- Roast for 35-40 minutes, scraping up and tossing the broccoli with a spatula every 15 minutes or so, until the broccoli is crispy and charred at the edges.

-Serve warm as a side, or cool completely and refrigerate for up to 3 days.
-Toss roasted broccoli into an omelet, with leftover rice or
+- Serve warm as a side, or cool completely and refrigerate for up to 3 days.